-However, if you’re not tracking these milestones or, worse, you don’t even have them defined, you run the risk of your projects wandering all over the place, missing critical moments, and not finishing on schedule.
+However, suppose you’re not tracking these milestones or, worse, you don’t even have any important events defined.
+In that case, you run the risk of your projects wandering all over the place, missing critical moments, and not finishing on schedule.

-Luckily, we have a project milestone template that can help you find the milestones in your projects, track them for your whole team, and crush those deadlines.
+Luckily, we have a project milestone template that can help you find the milestones in your projects, track them for your whole team in real-time, and crush those deadlines.

 What is a project milestones template?

 A project milestone template helps project managers track project milestones throughout a project.
 These templates help you define the key moments for each project you’re managing to help you get a clear picture of where you are in any given project, what the important milestones are for each project, and what needs to be done to reach those milestones.

 Project milestone templates can be used to give you a singular view of each project you’re managing.
 But, they can also be used to track milestones across all the projects you’re managing to help you get a full view of where you are in the various projects you’re in charge of.
 This gives you a way to identify any projects that need extra help or even where bottlenecks exist in your project management system.